-Ah houseguests.
+Ah, houseguests.
 Whether they’re in town for a night, a weekend or (gulp) a month, here are a few ways to create an utterly delightful experience for your temporary-stayers.
+We let the five senses be our wonder-guide.

 The bread and butter.
 A comfy mattress wrapped in delicious sheets topped with plushy pillows.
 Layer on a fuzzy throw blanket and your guests might turn into roommates.